hmrc/vat-service-guide/source/documentation/set-up.html.md

 <div class="video"><iframe width="560" height="315" src="https://www.youtube.com/embed/LDGxLwEc1OM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 <br>

-We require that each application offered  to users complies with our [terms of use](https://developer.service.hmrc.gov.uk/api-documentation/docs/terms-of-use) which must be accepted by software developers before we issue production credentials.
+We require that each application offered to users complies with our [terms of use](https://developer.service.hmrc.gov.uk/api-documentation/docs/terms-of-use) which must be accepted by you as software developers before we will issue its production credentials.

 ## Link software to HMRC

 Businesses and agents using software that connects to the VAT (MTD) API must grant authority to the software to interact with HMRC on their behalf.
+We use the open standard [OAuth 2.0 (opens in a new tab)](https://oauth.net/2/) to do this, which involves the business or agent signing in via their Governmant Gateway account and following the HMRC authorisation journey to grant this authority.

 <img src="figures/links-software.png" alt="Links software to HMRC process diagram" border="1px"; style="width:320px;" />